loco/wp-loco/readme.txt

 Please see [getting help with Loco Translate](https://localise.biz/wordpress/plugin/support) and note that personal support by email is not available for this plugin.
 Help is provided via the [plugin support forum](https://wordpress.org/support/plugin/loco-translate) only.

+= Is it GDPR compliant? =

+Sure thing.
+See the [plugin privacy notice](https://localise.biz/wordpress/plugin/privacy).

 == Screenshots ==